kaclark/association_citation/README.md

 Association Citation will be revamped to work very well with surf.
 Heads up, ctrl+shift+j/k to resize the zoom!

-Okay so a few things I notice when I open up association citation
-1. White and Bright!
-2. Video Works!
-3. PDFs do not work
-4. The text in Spandakarika is much too large
-5. The commentary and highlight text in the Leibniz page is perfect

-So we can make this podcast forward, without a doubt.
+This website should be podcast forward.
 Video embedding will work well.

 For video storage and server hosting, unlisted youtube videos embedded in the website html seem like the most straightforward option.
-Videos are just too large and if I am posting something on the internet like this I guess it can live on a Google Server without me getting the shivers...
+Videos are just too large and if I am posting something on the internet like this I guess it can live on a Google Server without me getting the shivers...peertube is always an option, and it offers self hosting.

-I think I will tone the background color down.
-Maybe make a dark mode and have a button somewhere for switching between light and dark mode?

 Now the next thing to rejoice over after the suckless surf browser is the typesetting that existed before tex and latex.
 Algorithms, partially ordered sets, and clean homework are all great, but at AT&T troff was all the rage.
 Why do we have PDFs?
 Because the printers traded off with the CPUs; workload moved over to the PC and we got those documents.
 I wish to provide documents in the smallest footprint possible over radio waves.
 I never intend to print this text.
 PDFs are overkill.
 Manuscripts in the .ms format can be converted to pdf, html, and terminal output with ease with plan9 tools.
 My output will be very slow for some time as I work on setting up a system for cranking out manuscripts, but I assure the reader that a veritable printing press is on its way...

+However, after a long ways of exploring, I came to long for a community.
+Something that makes open source wonderful is that the long hours and years of desire charted by others play into the access one has.
+Open Source is where we see a true utility of literacy, where the ability to find and understand is championed over the tendency to create de novo.
+As a student, I am tortured by redesigning the wheel.
+I am a scholastic: I do not beleive this torture is suited for the Intellectual.
+As a true thinker, I ask how others have thought and fight with the pitfalls they already fell into.
+To find an open source repo: could anything explain my approach to philosophy better than just this!
+So while I love to rave about the esoteric wisdom of plan9, inferno, and Ada, I cannot continue to isolate myself so. groff and nroff have a history which inspires tears of appreciation on my part, but I have found a new siren which I crash my ship for: Typst.
+I interject this while I continue to sing the songs of the Bell Labs Siren that so swayed me before this revelation.
+Having found Bell Labs and BBN, I began to feel that I could see what the origin was for those ideas demanded from me as a student.
+This was catharsis.
+The Scholastic in me was pleased.
+However, typst is much easier to use, and it can triumph over even latex.
+My only problem with typst as of yet is that the html generation that I have laid my hands upon was challenged by code and math rendering.
+I would wish, once these features function as my heart desires, to then zim my html to view in a compressed format.
+I would take snapshots every interval maybe.
+This would be perfect in my eyes.

+### Continued Digressions

 When one reads the documentation of bsky, it becomes clear that a filesystem system would fare well, and where else do we find the best example of this but plan9 and its manifold derivatives?
 Go Glenda Go...